harisol/github_jobs/README.md

 ## Install Client

 - Go to `client` directory then run `npm install`
 - Set `proxy` in file `client/package.json` with your Server host to avoid CORS error when connecting your Server and Client.
 This `proxy` only has effect in development.
-In production, you must set `baseUrl` in `{project_root}/client/src/services/index.js`
+In production, you must set `jobApiBaseUrl` in `{project_root}/client/src/utils/config.js`

 ## Running Client